George Moose: Biography

 George Moose was born in New York City in 1944 and was raised in Denver, Colorado.
 He earned a degree from Grinnell College and attended the Maxwell School of Syracuse University before entering the Foreign Service in 1967.
-Ambassador Moose had early assignments in Washington D.C., Barbados, Vietnam, and the U.N. in New York.
-He speaks Vietnamese and French.

 Secretary Moose headed the American delegation which participated in the first Tokyo International Conference on African Development in October 1993.

 In 2002 he was promoted to the rank of Career Ambassador.

-Moose is currently teaching a course at the George Washington University Elliott School of International Affairs entitled "Reinventing the United Nations" and is currently a fellow at the Harvard University Institute of Politics, where he leads a study group on Africa in the multilateral system.
-He has served on the Board of Directors of Search for Common Ground since 2003.

 Moose was fired as CEO and removed as president of the US Institute of Peace (USIP) board on as part of efforts by the Trump administration to redirect or terminate federally‑supported foreign assistance programs.
 White House spokesperson Anna Kelly cited USIP's "noncompliance" with a recent executive order from president Trump as the reason for his dismissal.
 Kelly said "Rogue bureaucrats will not be allowed to hold agencies hostage.
 The Trump administration will enforce the president's executive authority and ensure his agencies remain accountable to the American people."
 Moose vowed legal action, saying that "What has happened here today is an illegal takeover by elements of the executive branch of a private non-profit".
 On May 19, 2025 the action was declared illegal and null and void.